-Dietary Accommodations
+Dietary Requirements

-Students work closely with our Registered Dietitian Nutritionist to ensure their wide range of dietary needs are met.
+Students work closely with our Registered Dietitian Nutritionists to ensure their wide range of dietary needs are met.
 Our team also collaborates with dining managers and cooks, dietitians at the Yale Health Plan, and Student Accessibility Services, to accommodate everything from serious food allergies or medical conditions to athletic training considerations, religious dietary guidelines, and lifestyle choices.

 Within the dining halls, ingredients are listed for every recipe and the top nine major allergens are clearly identified with an icon system across our menus.
 Menus can always be accessed online, the Yale Hospitality app, and alongside each dish in the serveries, so that meals can be enjoyed communally.
 We remind fellow diners to assist their peers with food allergies and sensitivities by using a clean plate when re-entering the serveries, to use the utensils designated for a specific dish, and to keep our gluten-free station – including condiments and toaster – for separate use to avoid cross-contact.